China says trade talks with U.S. set foundation to resolve concerns

-SHANGHAI (Reuters) - China’s commerce ministry said on Thursday trade talks with the United States this week were extensive and detailed, and established a foundation for the resolution of each others’ concerns.
+SHANGHAI/BEIJING (Reuters) - Trade talks between China and the United States this week were extensive, and helped establish a foundation for the resolution of each others’ concerns, China’s commerce ministry said on Thursday, but gave no details on the issues at stake.

-The two sides “held extensive, deep and thorough exchanges on trade and structural issues of common concern, which promoted mutual understanding and established a foundation for the resolution of each others’ concerns”, it said.

-Both parties agreed to continue to maintain close contact, the ministry said in a brief statement on its website.

 Washington has presented Beijing with a long list of demands that would rewrite the terms of trade between the world’s two largest economies.
 They include changes to China’s policies on intellectual property protection, technology transfers, industrial subsidies and other non-tariff barriers to trade.